 How did you come up with your idea?

 I had seen several newspaper articles and online articles about Parkerson Mill Creek.

 Were you intimidated by the scale of the project?

 Yes, at first.
 But, once I explained what I needed for the project to my project advisor, she helped me write a plan of tasks and objectives.
 That helped a lot.

 How did you keep up the momentum for the project?

-What did you do to overcome that?
+Were you ever discouraged?
+If so, what did you do to overcome that?